-All work completed or submitted in fulfillment of any requirements of a course in the College of Architecture is the property of the College, which reserves the right to retain, copyright, use, exhibit, reproduce or publish any work so submitted.
+All work completed or submitted in fulfillment of any requirements of a course in the Christopher C. Gibbs College of Architecture is the property of the college, which reserves the right to retain, copyright, use, exhibit, reproduce or publish any work so submitted.

 The demands of outside employment during the academic year, with the exception of an approved preceptorship program or internship, may be inconsistent with the requirements of the professional degree programs.
 Outside employment is not considered an extenuating circumstance in cases of poor performance, excessive absences or failure to submit assigned work on schedule.
 Students who fail to adequately fulfill course and curriculum requirements while maintaining outside employment may be required to carry reduced course loads.
 A longer period in residence may result from this reduction in course loads.

-All students enrolled in courses offered by the College are subject to the applicable rules of the College, including those governing performance reviews and enrollment limitations.
+All students enrolled in courses offered by the college are subject to the applicable rules of the college, including those governing performance reviews and enrollment limitations.
 Students admitted to the professional program in architecture may enroll in any architecture course for which they are eligible.
-Students who have been accepted as majors in another division of the College of Architecture will be admitted to those architecture courses which are specifically required for their degree programs.
+Students who have been accepted as majors in another division of the Christopher C. Gibbs College of Architecture will be admitted to those architecture courses which are specifically required for their degree programs.

-Students in the College of Architecture are advised by one of the College’s full-time academic counselors.
+Students in the Christopher C. Gibbs College of Architecture are advised by one of the college’s full-time academic counselors.
 Students schedule advising appointment through iAdvise.ou.edu or call the Academic Advising Services at 325-2444 for details.

 Due to the complexity of the program sequences, it is necessary that all undergraduate students meet with an academic counselor during the pre-enrollment periods.
 Academic counselors are available to answer questions about the various undergraduate programs.
 The College of Architecture requires semester-by-semester advising.
 Students are not permitted to self-advise.

-Approval for graduation with a degree from the College of Architecture requires completion of all degree requirements listed on the curriculum requirements checksheet for the program the student was admitted as well as the graduation requirements set forth by the Oklahoma State Regents for Higher Education, and the University of Oklahoma.
-See the College of Architecture Degree Requirements checksheets for specific degree requirements .
+Approval for graduation with a degree from the Christopher C. Gibbs College of Architecture requires completion of all degree requirements listed on the curriculum requirements checksheet for the program the student was admitted as well as the graduation requirements set forth by the Oklahoma State Regents for Higher Education, and the University of Oklahoma.
 Copies of current or past checksheets can be obtained from the College’s Academic Advising Services Office.

-In addition to the minimum graduation requirements set forth by the Oklahoma State Regents for Higher Education and the University of Oklahoma, the College of Architecture requires the following:
+In addition to the minimum graduation requirements set forth by the Oklahoma State Regents for Higher Education and the University of Oklahoma, the Christopher C. Gibbs College of Architecture requires the following:

-- A student must obtain the minimum OU retention, combined retention and curriculum grade point averages specified on the requirements check sheet for his or her degree program.
-Note: Specific grade point averages required for graduation from programs within the College supersede the minimums set forth by the Oklahoma State Regents for Higher Education and the University of Oklahoma.
+- A student must obtain the minimum OU retention, combined retention and curriculum grade point averages specified on the requirements checksheet for their degree program.
+Note: Specific grade point averages required for graduation from programs within the college supersede the minimums set forth by the Oklahoma State Regents for Higher Education and the University of Oklahoma.

-- A student must complete at least the minimum upper division (3000 level or above) and total hours listed on his or her program requirements checksheet.
+- A student must complete at least the minimum upper division (3000 level or above) and total hours listed on their program requirements checksheet.
 Total credit hours applied toward graduation must be verified by one of the professional academic counselors in the Academic Advising Services Office.
-Students are encouraged to meet with one of the College’s academic counselors for a degree check at least one semester before the intended semester of graduation.
+Students are encouraged to meet with one of the college’s academic counselors for a degree check at least one semester before the intended semester of graduation.
 The following are additional College of Architecture regulations regarding total hours applied toward graduation: